JohnPMills/modern-saturn/content/about.md

     background_image_opacity: 10
   - type: features_section
     features:
-      - content: >+
+      - content: >
-          Gamers vs Depression is a global mental health programme that uses gaming to teach young men about the importance of mental health, self-care, and social connections.
+          Gamers vs Depression (GVD) is a global mental health programme that uses gaming to teach young men about the importance of mental health, self-care, and social connections.